 1. For Protection

-Because rhodium is a very hard metal, it is perfect in protecting the precious metal underneath, which may otherwise show knocks or scratches.
+Because rhodium is a very hard metal, it is perfect for protecting another precious metal underneath, which may otherwise show knocks or scratches.

 2. It’s Hypo-Allergenic